 Since one macro can call another macro, you may wonder if macro 600 could call 601, which could call 602, which could call 603, etc. until you had called 100 macros or so.
 The answer is not quite.
 There are two limits.
 One is that if the total time it takes the processor to decode and execute the whole chained macro sequence is more than 1/2 second or so, the controller may reset itself.
 It is unlikely that you will ever reach this limit (it would probably take more than 20 macros all hooked together to even come close to this limit).
 The other limit restricts how deeply the macros can be nested (called from another macro).
 This is not a limit on how many commands can be called inside of a macro.
-It is not a limit on how macros that calls another macro.
+It is not a limit on how many macros can be executed from one macro.
+It is a limit on one macro calling another macro that calls another macro that calls another macro.
 You can think of it as a limit on how deep an outline can go.
 For example, you execute macro 600.
 It calls Command 038, macro 601, and Command 000.
 This can be shown as the level with Roman numerals: